- Tutor and Official Fellow in Applied Economics

 - Supporting the Director with executive assistance

+- Directing or undertaking preparation, publication and dissemination of reports and other information pertaining to the organisation.
 We are looking for a dynamic individual with intellectual curiosity and excellent project management and communication skills.
 As the Centre develops it is expected that staff will be recruited to support on more specific tasks.

 We offer a competitive salary and flexible working hours in a friendly academic environment as part of a dynamic and growing team with global impact.
 The Centre Manager will be principally based at Harris Manchester College and be a full member of its academic staff.
 College staff enjoy a number of benefits such as dining rights.